sammerham/fido2-lib/README.md

 - User authentication with WebAuthn.
 - PostgreSQL database for storing user and passkey data.
 - Prisma ORM for database interaction.
-- Axios for making API requests.
+- Fetch API for making API requests.

 ## Prerequisites